ilyashusain/Terraform_LoadBalancer/README.md

 # Terraform Modular LB

-Here we will create instance groups using Terraform, and we will provide a load balancing services to the instance groups using Terraform modules.
+Here we will create 2 instance groups in different zones using Terraform, and we will provide load balancing services to the instance groups using Terraform modules.

 ## Usage Instructions: